Tarski's axioms: Betweenness axioms

 Let φ(x) and ψ(y) be first-order formulae containing no free instances of either a or b.
 Let there also be no free instances of x in ψ(y) or of y in φ(x).
 Then all instances of the following schema are axioms:

 Let r be a ray with endpoint a.
 Let the first order formulae φ and ψ define subsets X and Y of r, such that every point in Y is to the right of every point of X (with respect to a).
 Then there exists a point b in r lying between X and Y. This is essentially the Dedekind cut construction, carried out in a way that avoids quantification over sets.

+Note that the formulae φ(x) and ψ(y) may contain parameters, i.e. free variables different from a, b, x, y.
+And indeed, each instance of the axiom scheme that does not contain parameters can be proven from the other axioms.